Glaucoma drops work for many patients. The problem is not that drops are bad.

 Where Durysta and iDose fit

-Durysta and iDose are different from drainage-stent procedures because they deliver medication inside the eye.
+Durysta and iDose TR are different from drainage-stent procedures because they deliver medication inside the eye.

 That can be helpful for patients who respond to medication but struggle with daily drops.